eziodeyk/OR-ML-survey/README.md

 #### A Note on Learning Algorithms for Quadratic Assignment with Graph Neural Networks
 Alex Nowak  et al. 2017, PMLR, (graph matching, TSP)
 In this work, researchers try to directly use a ***siamese*** GNN to process two given graphs into embedding features and predict matching basd on these features.
 (It states that there are two approaches to train models: ground-truth based and cost based.)
 The auther stated promising results through supervised learning, and its performance on TSP is slightly less optimal than Pointer Network.
-The main drawback of this modeli ***the need for expensive ground truth examples*** and the gap to the optimal solver is hypethetically due to the model architecture.
+The main drawback of this model is ***the need for expensive ground truth examples*** and the gap to the optimal solver is hypothetically due to the model architecture.

 #### Learning Combinatorial Optimization Algorithms over Graph.
 Hanjun Dai et al. 2017, nips, TSP
-This is a work of conerstone for introducing the graph embedding and deep reinforcement learning into the domain of the cobinatorial optimization and a benchmark for most later researches.
+This is a work of connerstone for the art of introducing the graph embedding and deep reinforcement learning into the domain of the combinatorial optimization and a benchmark for later researches.
 The authors introduce a graph embedding network called structure2vec to abstract information on the graph structure and node covariates into embedding feature vectors.
 These feature vectors are transmitted to the approximated evaluation function.
-A reinforcement learing method called Q-learning is deemed as the natural choice to parameterize the Q function.
+A reinforcement learning method called Q-learning is deemed as the natural choice to parameterize the Q function.
 **structure-to-vec**:
 > the computation graph of structure2vec is inspired by graphical model inference algorithms, where node-specific tags or features x are aggregated recursively according to G’s graph topology.
 The node specific features as well as long-distance interaction is considered in the model through reccursive computation.

 parameterization: embed three parts of information including the binary scalar (or other useful node information), the neighborhood embedding, and weights of adjacent links; then feed output into the Q function.
 **Q-learning**:
 policy: a deterministic greedy policy is to select the node on the remaining part of the graph that results to cellect reward.
 learning algorithm:
 > a combination of n-step Q-learning (off policy, value-based, help to deal with delayed rewards, the procedure of waiting n steps before updating the approximator's -- Q-hat's -- parameters ) and fitted Q-iteration (uses experience replay; is shown to result in faster learning convergence when using a neural network as a function approximator; stochastic gradient descent updates are performed on a randome sample drawn from E ).
 **training and experimental performance**:
 > The hyperparameters are selected via preliminary results on small graphs, and then fixed for large ones; train the model on graphs with up to 500 nodes.